Glass Collection Service

 Facts About Glass Recycling in the UK

-- Glass bottles and jars produced in the UK have an average recycled content of 30 per cent.
+- Glass bottles and jars produced in the UK have an average recycled content of 30%, green bottles however contain as much as 90%.

 - Bottles and jars recycling saved around 385,000 tonnes of CO2 emissions over the past year, equivalent to taking more than 120,000 cars off the road.